-WECC will develop a PCM dataset and power flow case for transmission planning entities to use as a starting point for transmission planning studies in the long-term planning horizon.
-Since most datasets generally extend up to 10 years into the future, datasets representing system topology and conditions further into the future will be needed.
-Several potential use cases for the long-term (20+ year) dataset have been identified.
+WECC will develop a PCM datasetdata set and power flow case for use by-transmission planning entities to use as a starting point for transmission planning studies in the long-term planning horizon.
+Since most datasetdata sets available today generally extend up to 10 years into the future, datasetdata sets representing system topology and conditions fuarther into the future will be needed.
+Several potential use cases for the long-term (20+ year) datasetdata set have been identified.
 Some potential use cases are:

-- 1. Transmission planning entities to propose new major transmission projects: Due to the time it takes to build large transmission projects, they need to be identified and proposed many years before the project is built.
-This dataset could be used to conduct studies to understand and assess potential system reliability needs beyond the existing 10-year dataset.
-With such information, project sponsors can identify projects earlier to allow adequate time for studies to support the projects through approval and implementation to the in-service date. - 2.
-Transmission planning entities to develop longer views of system issues and trends that can affect the scopes for mitigations identified through conventional transmission planning processes: understanding how reliability needs and economic benefits evolve beyond the next 10 years may help system operators, utilities, and developers to propose tailored mitigations.
-Without a future map of needs and benefits, interim mitigations may be sub-optimal and result in re-work projects or missed opportunity.
+- Transmission planning entities to propose new major transmission projects: Due to the amount of-time it takes to build large transmission projects, they need to be identified and proposed many years in advance of before the project being is built.
+This datasetdata set could be used to conduct studies to understand and assess potential system reliability needs beyond the existing 10-year datasetdata set. -With such information, project sponsors can therefore identify projects earlier to allow adequate time for studies to support the projects through project-approval and implementation to the in-service date. - Transmission planning entities to develop longer views of system issues and trends that can impact affect the scopes for mitigations identified through conventional transmission planning processes: uUnderstanding how reliability needs and economic benefits evolve beyond the next